 No reasonable person would debate the fact that it’s vitally important women be protected from domestic assault and sexual abuse, but all of us must do our part to avoid following today’s societal tendency to rush to judgment, to condemn without knowledge, and to trample the legal standard of due process.

 If you unfairly face a domestic assault charge yet are being branded as a criminal, the Neal Davis Law Firm stands ready to fight for you and your day in court.
 For a skilled legal defense team in Harris County, Fort Bend County and Montgomery County, notify our Houston-based attorneys immediately.
 Your future may be at stake.

-Contact us today for a free and confidential legal review of your case.
+Contact us today for a confidential legal review of your case.